microsoft/vscode-docs/docs/remote/ssh.md

 ### Can I sign into my SSH server with another/additional authentication mechanism like a password?

-Yes, with some additional configuration.
+Yes, you should be prompted to enter your token or password automatically.

+However, you will end up needing to enter your password twice due to [vscode-remote-release#642](https://github.com/microsoft/vscode-remote-release/issues/642).
+Enabling `ControlMaster` in your SSH config can help, but we have seen mixed results with this setting on Windows SSH clients.
 See [Enabling alternate SSH authentication methods](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) for information on the correct settings.

 ### How do I fix SSH errors about "bad permissions"?